Benchmarking LLMs' Swarm intelligence: Results

 \subsection{Impact of Agent Density and Perception Range}

-To understand the robustness of LLM-driven swarm coordination, we investigated the impact of two fundamental swarm parameters: agent density ($N$, the number of agents) and local perception range ($k \times k$ view).
-Detailed methodologies and full results are presented in Appendix~\ref{app:sensitivity_analysis}.
+We investigated the impact of agent density ($N$) and local perception range ($k \times k$ view) on LLM swarm coordination.
+Methodologies and full results are in Appendix~\ref{app:sensitivity_analysis}.

-Our findings reveal that these parameters significantly influence task performance, often in a task-dependent manner.
-For instance, increasing the perception range from $k=3$ to $k=5$ generally improved outcomes across tasks such as \texttt{Pursuit}, \texttt{Synchronization}, \texttt{Foraging}, and \texttt{Flocking}, suggesting that enhanced local awareness is beneficial for coordination.
-However, further expansion to $k=7$ offered diminishing returns and, in some cases like the \texttt{Transport} task, led to a slight performance decrease compared to $k=5$.
-This suggests a potential trade-off: while more information can theoretically be beneficial, an overly broad view (e.g., $k=7$) might increase the complexity of the LLM's reasoning task.
-Processing a larger input prompt could make it more challenging for the LLM to discern critical, immediate local cues amidst a greater volume of potentially less relevant or noisy information.
-Consequently, this could dilute the agent's focus on environmental features or neighboring agent states most pertinent for tightly coupled maneuvers, such as the precise alignment required in the \texttt{Transport} task.
-This phenomenon, where increased perceptual input does not monotonically improve, or even degrades, performance in these zero-shot settings, is further discussed in Section~\ref{sec:discussion}.
+These parameters influenced task performance in a task-dependent manner.
+Increasing perception from $k=3$ to $k=5$ generally improved outcomes for tasks like \texttt{Pursuit}, \texttt{Synchronization}, \texttt{Foraging}, and \texttt{Flocking}.
+However, further expansion to $k=7$ had diminishing returns and sometimes decreased performance (e.g., in \texttt{Transport} vs. $k=5$).
+This suggests a trade-off, as a broader view might increase the LLM's reasoning complexity.
+A larger input could obscure critical local cues with less relevant information, diluting the agent's focus on features needed for tightly coupled maneuvers, as required in the \texttt{Transport} task.
+This non-monotonic performance improvement is further discussed in Section~\ref{sec:discussion}.

-The influence of agent numbers ($N$) also varied.
-The \texttt{Transport} task, which inherently relies on cumulative force, benefited from a larger group ($N=16$ outperformed $N=8$).
-Conversely, \texttt{Foraging} performance degraded with increased $N$, likely due to congestion and interference.
-Intriguingly, \texttt{Pursuit} showed peak performance at an intermediate group size ($N=12$), while the \texttt{Synchronization} task shows the opposite pattern.
-These diverse scaling behaviors underscore the challenge of maintaining effective decentralized coordination as group size and information availability change, highlighting the need for adaptive strategies in LLM-based swarms.
-Figure~\ref{fig:sensitivity_analysis} provides a visual summary of these trends for selected tasks.
+The effect of agent number ($N$) also varied.
+The \texttt{Transport} task benefited from a larger group ($N=16$ outperformed $N=8$), as it relies on cumulative force.
+Conversely, \texttt{Foraging} performance degraded with more agents, likely due to congestion. \texttt{Pursuit} showed peak performance at an intermediate size ($N=12$), while the \texttt{Synchronization} task shows the opposite pattern.
+These diverse scaling behaviors highlight the challenge of maintaining coordination as group size changes and underscore the need for adaptive strategies in LLM swarms.
+Figure~\ref{fig:sensitivity_analysis} summarizes these trends.